Food Handler Responsibilities

 • Cover bandages or dressings on exposed parts of the body with waterproof coverings

-Washing hands properly and thoroughly is one of the most effective ways for food handlers to help reduce the risk of contamination.
+Washing hands properly and thoroughly is one of the most effective ways for Food Handlers to help reduce the risk of contamination.
 To ensure that you are washing your hands effectively, follow these six steps:

 1. Wet your hands under clean running water